Mariners vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has six doubles, eight home runs, 24 walks and 20 RBI (42 total hits).
-He has swiped five bases.
+- Andrew McCutchen has 42 hits with six doubles, eight home runs, 24 walks and 20 RBI.
+He's also stolen five bases.

 McCutchen Recent Games